yngyngyng/yngdev/README.md

 - Data is stored in NoSQL MongoDB
 - Data is fetched using API (running with Express) in Node.js environment, you will need to clone another repo and deploy it
   - Link to the repo
+- UUID token to get responses from API, make sure you set same token for respectable environments

 ## Deployment